-At Coastal Vision Medical Group, we have some of the most advanced glaucoma testing devices available today.
+At Coastal Vision Medical Group Medical Group, we have some of the most advanced glaucoma testing devices available today.
 Our glaucoma specialists have years of experience in glaucoma screening, management, and caring for all types of glaucoma.

 Goldmann Applanation Tonometry (GAT) is the gold standard technique for measuring IOP in patients who have glaucoma.
-There are many other ways of measuring IOP, but they are not quite as accurate as the Goldmann technique.
+There are many other ways of measuring IOP, but they are not quite as accurate as of the Goldmann technique.

 This is a technique in which a special contact lens is used to view the internal drainage structures of the eye.
 Our glaucoma specialists commonly use gonioscopy to find clues that aid them in identifying different types of glaucoma.